-The solution is simple: The more people work, the less crime!
-And the Police detect crimes effectively, with modern tools, and a well-trained and committed staff.
-The less crime there is, the more time and effort is left to investigate a case at a time, and the three-blow law ensures that recidivist criminals get where they are: behind bars, for a good long time.
+The solution is simple: The more people you work with, the less crime!
+And the Police detect crimes efficiently with modern tools and a well-trained and dedicated staff.
+The less crime there is, the more time and effort is left to investigate a case, and the three-strike law ensures that recidivist criminals get where they are: behind bars, for a good long time.

-In summary, fewer and fewer start with the flowchart shown in the picture :)
+In summary, fewer and fewer people start by following the flowchart in the picture :)

 👉Relationship between the number of employees and the number of crimes